Judge orders World Cup water breaks if heat reaches 32 degrees C

-RIO DE JANEIRO, June 20 A Brazilian judge on Friday ordered FIFA to follow its own guidelines and stop play at all World Cup games every thirty minutes for a water break if the temperature is 32 degrees Celsius (90 Fahrenheit) or higher.
+RIO DE JANEIRO A Brazilian judge on Friday ordered FIFA to follow its own guidelines and stop play at all World Cup games every thirty minutes for a water break if the temperature is 32 degrees Celsius (90 Fahrenheit) or higher.

 Rogerio Neiva Pinheiro, a judge of Brazil's Labor Court in Brasilia, also ordered that FIFA face a 200,000 real ($89,686) fine for each game that it fails to comply with the water-break rule.